edamame-course/Amplicon_Analysis/final/QIIME2.md

 *  How important is it to keep all samples in the analysis?
 Consider the costs and benefits of, for example, dropping one not-very-well-sequenced replicate in favor of increasing overall sequence information.
 Will it destroy your experimental design if you remove a few samples?
 If you've got $$ to spare, built-in sequencing redundancy/replication is helpful for this.
 *  Don't fret!
 Soon sequencing will be so inexpensive that we will be sequencing every community exhaustively and not have to worry about it anymore.

-In this example dataset, we want to keep all of our samples, so we will subsample to 5196, which is the minimum number of sequences in any sample. **You may need to subsample to a slightly different depth since the slight variations in the OTU picking algorithm will result in a different number reads for each sample.**   Documentation is [here](http://qiime.org/scripts/single_rarefaction.html?highlight=rarefaction).
+In this example dataset, we want to keep all of our samples, so we will subsample to 5000, which is a little smaller than the minimum number of sequences in any sample.
+The clustering algorithm does not produce exactly the same clusters each time, and so slightly different numbers of sequences will survive filtering.
+Subsampling everything to 5000 lets everyone use the same procedure.
+Documentation is [here](http://qiime.org/scripts/single_rarefaction.html?highlight=rarefaction).

 ```
-single_rarefaction.py -i otu_table_mc2_w_tax.biom -o otu_table_mc2_w_tax_even5196.biom -d 5196
+single_rarefaction.py -i otu_table_mc2_w_tax.biom -o otu_table_mc2_w_tax_even5000.biom -d 5000
 ```

-We append even5196 to the end of the table to distinguish the subsampled table from the full table.
-This is even5196 table is the final biom table on which to perform ecological analyses.
+We append even5000 to the end of the table to distinguish the subsampled table from the full table.
+This is even5000 table is the final biom table on which to perform ecological analyses.
 If we run the [biom summary](http://biom-format.org/documentation/summarizing_biom_tables.html) command, we will now see that every sample in the new table has exactly the same number of sequences:

 ```
-biom summarize_table -i otu_table_mc2_w_tax_even5196.biom -o summary_otu_table_mc2_w_tax_even5196.txt
+biom summarize_table -i otu_table_mc2_w_tax_even5000.biom -o summary_otu_table_mc2_w_tax_even5000.txt

-head summary_otu_table_mc2_w_tax_even5196.txt
+head summary_otu_table_mc2_w_tax_even5000.txt
 ```

 ![img14](../img/Rarefaction.png)